 Photo by Alexander Mils / Unsplash

-So, you've finally made the decision to follow my advice and embark on that solo trip to your dream destination.
+So, you've finally made the decision to follow my advice and embark on that trip to your dream destination.
 Well, let's just imagine for a moment that you actually listened to me.
 Now what?
 The overwhelming questions and uncertainties of planning everything on your own start to flood your mind.
 You might feel a bit anxious or lose your composure, but take a deep breath and tell yourself, "I can handle this," just like you would when tackling a to-do list at Home Depot.
 Planning ahead involves setting your travel dates and choosing your destination, but the next step is figuring out how to finance it all.
-Since you won't be splitting costs with anyone, the responsibility falls solely on you.
+Since you may or may not be splitting costs with anyone, the responsibility falls solely on you.
 However, with careful planning and a few clever shortcuts, it's completely manageable.

 Hire A Financial Advisor